-With my history of mesothelioma treatments, I have a pretty good idea of which side effects are stable.
+With my history of mesothelioma treatments, I have a pretty good idea which side effects are stable.
 Nausea and other mild issues are things I’ve come to expect – what I have, I have.

-More importantly, when starting a new treatment, you must be ready to identify any new or worsening side effects.
+More importantly, when starting a new treatment you must be ready to identify any new or worsening side effects.

+I told the emergency department doctor my entire mesothelioma health history, including what was new.
 Since the doctor had a clear picture of my current treatment, I could get a medication for my vertigo that wouldn’t interact with the immunotherapy.

 After taking meclizine for a couple of days, my vertigo resolved and hasn’t returned.
 Since then, I’ve had my second treatment without significant issues.

-Embracing a New Mesothelioma Treatment Journey
+Embracing New Mesothelioma Treatment

 The immunotherapy treatments are very similar to my chemotherapy experiences.
 The medication is given the same way, through a vein or port.
 The nursing staff made me feel comfortable, and the whole appointment took about three hours.